 Summer – 1973 – Midwest, USA

-“Pure religion and undefiled before God and the Father is this: to visit the fatherless and widows in their affliction.”
-James 1:27
+“Pure religion and undefiled before God and the Father is this: to visit the fatherless and widows in their affliction” (James 1:27 KJV).

-My sister, Linda, asked the director of the nursing home, where we both are working this summer, for permission to have a Bible study for the patients on our day off.
-The director said “yes” so we had our first Bible study today!
-Prior to today, I only saw all the patients asleep at night under their white bedspreads in the dark.
-I was amazed at all the hustle and bustle with the patients up and dressed and either walking with a walker or in a wheelchair.
+My sister, Marsha, asked the director of the nursing home, where we both are working this summer, for permission to have a Bible study for the patients on our day off.
+The director agreed, so we had our first Bible study today.
+Before today, I only saw all the patients asleep at night under their white bedspreads in the dark.
+I was amazed at all the hustle and bustle of the patients after they were up and dressed and either walking with a walker or in a wheelchair.
 We went room to room and invited each patient to come to the Bible study in the patient lounge.
-We gathered about 20 residents and began.
-Linda led them in singing a few hymns while I accompanied them on my violin.
-Their favorite hymn seemed to be:
+We gathered about twenty residents and began.
+Marsha led them in singing a few hymns while I accompanied them on my violin.
+They loved to sing their favorite hymn.